 Text of A bill providing for the coordinated operation of the Central Valley project and the State water project in California.

-This bill was enacted after being signed by the President on October 27, 1986.
 The text of the bill below is as of Oct 27, 1986 (Passed Congress/Enrolled Bill).

 100 STAT.
 3050 PUBLIC LAW 99-546—OCT.
 27, 1986 Public Law 99-546 99th Congress An Act Oct.
 27, 1986 To implement the Coordinated Operations Agreement, the Suisun Marsh Preserva- tion Agreement, and to amend the Small Reclamation Projects Act of 1956, as [H.R.
 3113] amended, and for other purposes.
 Be it enacted by the Senate and House of Representatives of the Conservation.
 United States of America in Congress assembled, California.
 Water.
 TITLE I—COORDINATED OPERATIONS ci Y &;>--.
 PROJECT OPERATION POLICY SEC.
 101. Section 2 of the Act of August 26, 1937 (50 Stat.
 850) is amended by— (a) inserting at the beginning "(a)"; and (b) inserting the following new subsection: California. "(b)(1) Unless the Secretary of the Interior determines that oper- ation of the Central Valley project in conformity with State water quality standards for the San Francisco Bay/Sacramento-San Joa- quin Delta and Estuary is not consistent with the congressional directives applicable to the project, the Secretary is authorized and directed to operate the project, in conjunction with the State of California water project, in conformity with such standards.
 Should the Secretary of the Interior so determine, then the Secretary shall promptly request the Attorney General to bring an action in the court of proper jurisdiction for the purposes of determining the applicability of such standards to the project. "(2) The Secretary is further directed to operate the Central Valley project, in conjunction with the State water project, so that water supplied at the intake of the Contra Costa Canal is of a quality equal to the water quality standards contained in the Water Right Decision 1485 of the State of California Water Resources Control Board, dated August 16, 1978, except under drought emer- gency water conditions pursuant to a declaration by the Governor of California.
 Nothing in the previous sentence shall authorize or require the relocation of the Contra Costa Canal intake.".
 REIMBURSABLE COSTS SEC.
 102. Section 2 of the Act of August 26, 1937 (50 Stat.
 850) is amended by inserting the following new subsection: "(c)(1) The costs associated with providing Central Valley project water supplies for the purpose of salinity control and for complying with State water quality standards identified in exhibit A of the 'Agreement Between the United States of America and the Depart- ment of Water Resources of the State of California for Coordinated Operation of the Central Valley Project and the State Water Project' dated May 20, 1985, shall be allocated among the project purposes and shall be reimbursed in accordance with existing Rec- lamation law and policy.
 The costs of providing water for salinity